jomo/imgur-screenshot/README.md

 * You can edit the screenshot with any program _(GUI or CLI)_ before uploading
 * The link can be copied to clipboard
 * Normal image files can be uploaded, too
+* Upload anonymous or to your imgur account
 * You can open the URL or file with any program _(browser, image viewer)_ after upload
 * The screenshot can be saved or deleted from disk
 * All filenames + URLs (and errors) are logged